-- Identify existing and projected unmet need for affordable rental housing in the Penrith LGA. - Provide for the delivery of affordable rental housing through the planning system, recognising its role as vital economic and social infrastructure. - Capture increases in land value granted to individual landowners via the planning approvals process. - Ensure that the Penrith LGA retains its affordability advantages and remains an attractive and inclusive location for a range of residents.
+- Identify existing and projected unmet need for affordable rental housing in the Penrith LGA. - Provide for the delivery of affordable rental housing through the planning system, recognising its role as vital economic and social infrastructure. - Capture some of the increase in land value to landowners via the planning approvals process. - Ensure that the Penrith LGA retains its affordability advantages and remains an attractive and inclusive location for a range of residents.